bitmovin/bitmovin-player-react-native/README.md

 [![npm dm](https://img.shields.io/npm/dm/bitmovin-player-react-native.svg)](https://www.npmjs.com/package/bitmovin-player-react-native)
 [![npm dt](https://img.shields.io/npm/dt/bitmovin-player-react-native.svg)](https://www.npmjs.com/package/bitmovin-player-react-native)

-> As the library is under active development, this means certain features from our mobile Player SDKs are not yet exposed through these React Native bindings.

-## Maintenance and Updates
-As an open source project, this library is not part of a regular maintenance or update schedule and is updated on an adhoc basis when contributions are made.

-## Contributions to this project

-We are pleased to accept changes, updates and fixes from the community wishing to use and expand this project.
-Bitmovin will review any Pull Requests made.
-We do our best to provide timely feedback, but please note that no SLAs apply.
-New releases are tagged and published on our discretion.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.

 ## Platform Support

 This library requires at least React Native 0.64+ and React 17+ to work properly.
 The currently supported platforms are: